claydiffrient/project-euler/README.md

 project-euler
 =============

-My solutions to different Project Euler problems
+My solutions to different Project Euler problems.
+They are seperated by language.
+Please see the individual README.md files in each directory for specifics about usage.